|

 IEEE NETWORK, Mar.-Apr.
 2001.

-Paper: pdf (submitted version), pdf (printed version)
+pdf (printed version)

-Note: Read the submitted version, since some printing errors crept in the printed version),
+Note: Read the submitted version, since some printing errors crept

 IEEE Hot Chips 12, Stanford, USA.
 August 2000.